The ads above are Google-sponsored.

 Use the 40 mm exhaust system, dual crossover, and if for the street, modify the mufflers slightly by drilling a 3/4 inch hole from the outlet end with a LONG extended drill, through the way-inside baffle.
 Drill two each 3/8" angular holes, one on each side of the muffler OUTlet, about 3/4 inch or 1 inch forward of the outlet tip.
 For a race machine, the exhaust system should NOT be those stock heavy, even if modified, mufflers.
 Some would recommend a traditional taper megaphone, with a reverse taper cone.
 Use a 2 into 2 system.
 Consider the old Axtell system ....6° taper megaphones, ending in 45° reverse taper cone, the hole of which is half again as large as the entrance.
 This is not at all a bad idea for a 8000 rpm engine with a fair amount of modifications.
 As always, the top end is the secret to power, and a dyno is recommended.

 Probably the 1977 40 mm exhaust heads and pistons would be a good starting place ...but you CAN use any of the heads ...and modify them if/as desired.
 For the larger engines like the 800, 900, or 1000 cc engines, you need appropriate carburetors and the proper INternal size of intake adapter (that's the screw-in metal adapter, often called The Stub, that screws into the intake port of the head).
-Add the larger exhaust system, preferably the early eighties dual crossover 40 mm setup, and stock or slightly modified BMW mufflers.
+Add the larger exhaust system, preferably the S model 40 mm pipes, or even the early eighties dual crossover 40 mm setup, and stock or slightly modified BMW mufflers.
 You can get higher compression ratio pistons for some models from BMW, or get them aftermarket.
 If you decide to add or modify an existing squish area, I suggest you do not go less than about 0.085" clearance.

 The R100 engines that have 32 mm carburetors can gain a considerable amount of power by using the Euro intake stubs and 40 mm carburetors, and some hand work on the heads, and I suggest the larger valves too.
-You could even go to the larger valves.
 These changes, together with increased compression ratio, will deliver a nice smooth engine, with very considerable power increase, yet be very tractable over the entire rpm range.
 Reliability is not really affected.
 With dual plugging added, you may be able to use mid-grade fuel (or even Regular at higher altitudes).
 If you add a moderately hotter camshaft, and use 9.5 pistons, and a tad of skimming for ~9.8:1 compression, you can come up with a bike that still can idle OK, and has a large increase in power.
 One easy change is to go to 9.5 pistons, and fit early 80's heads from a R100 engine.
 Use 40 mm carburetors and change the throttle assembly (or parts inside) to be equivalent to the EUROPEAN 1991-1995 R100GS.
 DO NOT change the camshaft unless you understand the over-all effects.
 I highly recommend dual-plugging, as it will reduce the necessity for premium fuels.
-If you do use the 9.5 pistons, Nikasil cylinders, large valve heads and big stub, and perhaps skim the cylinder base a bit for cleanup, convert to dual-plugging, etc....you should have a very reliable high output engine and no problems....and may well be able to be run on less than superpremium gasolines.
-If you went to a slightly bigger cam, that will actually reduce octane requirements some, and move the peak torque curve steeper, and horsepower output even higher.
+If you do use the 9.5 pistons, Nikasil cylinders, large valve heads and big stub, and perhaps skim the cylinder base a bit for cleanup, convert to dual-plugging, etc....you should have a very reliable high output engine and no problems....and may well be able to be run on less than superpremium gasoline's.
 This makes for a powerful Airhead, with pleasant characteristics, even in mountain twisties.

 I suggest you do NOT use lightened piston pins, unless part of a known good package from a major Airhead modification manufacturer.
 Motoren Israel, some German companies, etc. Otherwise, I prefer heavy, strong wrist pins.